NebiyuCS50/Rock-Paper-Scissors/README.md

 - Open the project folder.

-- Run the index.html file
+- Run the index.html and script.js file

 ## How to Play